pabloinsente/sf_for_beh_ss/README.md

 git push origin master
 ```

-Machine learning usually entails many rounds of iterating over different hyper-parameters, architectures, data partitions, etc. This makes hard to keep track of your experiments and metrics over time, which may hinder reproducibility.
+Machine learning usually entails many rounds of **iterating** over multiple hyper-parameters, architectures, data partitions, etc. This makes hard to **keep track** of your experiments and metrics over time, which may **hinder reproducibility**.
 Several tools have been created recently to tackle this issue (e.g., MLflow, Comet, etc).
 In our case, we will use [Weight & Biases](https://www.wandb.com/) to showcase a very simple example of how this might work.

 #### 5.1 To install Weight and Biases

-This should be installed already (if you pip installed the requirements.txt).
+This should be installed already (if you pip installed the `requirements.txt`).
 Otherwise, it can be installed by:

 ```Python
 pip install wandb